Ramisous/World_Cup_Analytics_in_Spark_and_Scala/README.md

 - [Save table in Hive](Spark_DataFrames/save_to_hive)

 # Mentions
-This project was featured with [Kaggle](https://www.kaggle.com/) data source.
+This project was featured with [Kaggle](https://www.kaggle.com/) open source datasets.
 Thank you for the listing